Author: Tony Stillman

 Page Numbers: 167

 Hi, again!
 When you read this, it will be nearly 2014.
-I hope the New Year brings great things to you, your family and your club!
+I hope the New Year brings great things to you, your family, and your club!

 For some clubs, this time of year brings uncertainty.
 Some are under the threat of losing their sites and others are already seeking new facilities.
 If your club is facing this problem, please contact me.
 I will see what AMA can do to help.
 We have been able to help several clubs retain flying sites and have many ongoing cases.
 Give me a call or send me an email if your club needs help.

-In a recent AMA Today email was information about possible new flying sites that could be created in several states.
-These were because of AMA attending trade shows and contacting city and county officials to enquire about creating flying sites in their areas.
-Look for the information in the blog section of the Flying Site Assistance page of the website, or contact me.
+In a recent AMA Today email there was information about possible new flying sites that could be created in several states.
+These opportunities came from AMA attending trade shows and contacting city and county officials to inquire about creating flying sites in their areas.
+Look for the information in the blog section of the Flying Site Assistance page of the AMA website, or contact me.

-Virtually all model flying sites fall within three categories: club-owned property; private-leased property; and government/business-leased property.
-Clubs that own their sites, but find themselves being forced to move, can expect to sell the property for a profit and purchase another.
+Clubs that own their sites but find themselves being forced to move can expect to sell the property for a profit and purchase another.
 Although the new site might be farther away and less convenient, there is some measure of control over the situation and more options are available.

 Leased sites are the most common for clubs.
 An example of privately owned, leased property would be farm property.
 There are many great model sites on agricultural land.
 The advantage is that the site is rural and sound is usually not an issue.
-The club only needs a small amount of land—three or four acres—to create a runway, pit, and parking areas.
+The club only needs a small amount of land—3 or 4 acres—to create a runway, pit, and parking areas.
 The rest of the farmland is overfly area.
+The runway is usually grass, so the farmer can reclaim it if necessary.
+If the owner decides to terminate the lease, the club may lose some of the improvements it has made, but most can be moved to another site.

 All three of these scenarios have pros and cons.
-Not even the club-owned sites have a guarantee that they will always be there.
-What can you do to feel more secure in your situation and set yourself up so that the community and county will be interested in your survival should the loss of you flying site become imminent?
+Not even club-owned sites have a guarantee that they will always be there.
+What can you do to feel more secure in your situation and set yourself up so that the community and county will be interested in your survival should the loss of your flying site become imminent?

 One way to help retain a flying site is through the AMA Leader Club Program.
-This recognizes clubs for their accomplishments in working to improve facilities for its membership.
+This recognizes clubs for their accomplishments in working to improve facilities for their membership.
 Another vital part of the program is focused on improving the club’s stature within the community.

-Several electives are directly tied to the clubs’ outreach and education of their communities.
-As a club becomes active in its community, the community tends to see it as an asset, not a liability.
+Several electives are directly tied to a club’s outreach and education of its community.
+As a club becomes active in these areas, the community is more likely to support it.

 Clubs that are involved with children via school programs can create a great relationship with the school and school board.
 When you have support such as this, club members can feel more secure about their future and their ability to keep their flying site.